 - Do the changes in management resulting from GEP testing lead to improvements in health outcomes?
 No. There is no evidence that different treatment protocols for patients with different risks of recurrence improve outcomes.

-For individuals who have stage II or III colon cancer who receive gene expression profiling (GEP) testing, the evidence includes development and validation studies and 1 decision-impact study.
-The available evidence has shown that gene expression profile (GEP) tests for colon cancer can improve risk prediction, particularly the risk of recurrence in patients with stage II or III colon cancer.
-However, evidence to date is insufficient to permit conclusions on how GEP classification compares with other approaches for identifying recurrence risk in stage II or III patients.
-The indirect chain of evidence that demonstrates GEP testing would improve health outcomes is weak.
+For individuals who have stage II or III colon cancer who receive gene expression profiling (GEP) testing, the evidence includes development and validation studies and decision-impact studies.
+The available evidence has shown that gene expression profile (GEP) testing for colon cancer can improve risk prediction, particularly the risk of recurrence in patients with stage II or III colon cancer.
+However, the degree of difference in risk conferred by the test is small.
+Evidence to date is insufficient to permit conclusions on whether GEP classification is sufficient to modify treatment decisions in stage II or III colon cancer.
 Studies showing management changes as a consequence of testing do not demonstrate whether such changes improve outcomes.
 The evidence is insufficient to determine the effects of the technology on net health outcomes.